StefanVermeent/abcd_ddm/README.md

 This repository contains data, code, and output for a manuscript entitled “Cognitive deficits and enhancements in youth from adverse
-conditions: An integrative assessment using Drift Diffusion Modeling in the ABCD study” submitted as a Registered Report at *Developmental Science*.
+conditions: An integrative assessment using Drift Diffusion Modeling in the ABCD study”.
+The manuscript has received Stage 1 In-Principle acceptance at *Developmental Science*.

 ## Open Science Workflow